ganbarodigital/css-ishi/docs/introduction/goals.md

 Ishi is a responsive CSS toolkit for building content-oriented websites.

-Ishi is designed and developed by [Ganbaro Digital](https://ganbarodigital.com).
+Ishi is designed and developed by {% include externallink.html name='ganbarodigital' %}.
 We write technical reports, documentation, and training material for our clients.
 We also build landing pages and marketing sites for our products and services.
 The applications that we build are document-oriented.

 If you need a general-purpose CSS toolkit, [Bootstrap](http://getbootstrap.com) and [Foundation](http://foundation.zurb.com) are currently two very popular choices.